'Speed Dating' For Farmers And Chefs: ISO A Perfect Local-Food Match

 "But I think it's going to be fun," Ashley Heaney says, resolutely.

-The matchmaker at this event is Pamela Hess, founder of the Arcadia Center for Sustainable Food and Agriculture.
+The matchmaker at this event is Pamela Hess, executive director of the Arcadia Center for Sustainable Food and Agriculture.
 She's been putting it on every year for the past five years.
 Hess makes sure that each farmer or chef who shows up gets a card with a list of potential matches.
 "We connected folks based on where they're located, what they grow, what they want to buy," Hess says.

 Plenty of farmers and chefs are looking for these relationships, she says, but they don't happen naturally.
 Farmers and chefs generally live in different places.
 They work on different schedules.
 And according to the executive chef at Blue Jacket, Marcelle Afram, they're often very different people.